-I purchased my 1976 z900-A4 in 1999, the bike did not appear to have any previous registration history and visually the bike had numerous modifications to the frame, drilled holes where you would tie scrutineers tags, there appeared to be wheelie bar mounts behind the rear shocks and numerous frame triangulations for strengthening it.
+I purchased my 1976 z900-A4 in 1999, the bike did not appear to have any previous registration history and visually the bike had numerous modifications to the frame, such as drilled holes where you would tie scrutineers tags.
+There also appeared to be wheelie bar mounts behind the rear shocks and numerous frame triangulations for strengthening it.

-From all this I now always get the previous registration label or plate to show it must have been compliant at some point. so always get the previous rego label if you can.
+One thing I did learn from this exercise was to always get the previous registration label or registration plate to show it must have been compliant at some point.

-I rode the bike everyday up until an accident in 2005 when one of the front brake pads seized against the disk while I was initiating a left turn down a steep hill, the bike literally flip over and landed on my hip, the rear of the bike hit the road while the front forks swung round and bent the steering stop pin, the frame suffered a twist and needed to be straightened.
+I rode the bike everyday up until an accident in 2005 when one of the front brake pads seized against the disk while I was initiating a left turn down a steep hill, the bike literally flip over and landed on my hip, the rear of the bike hit the road while the front forks swung round and bent the steering stop pin, the frame suffered a twist and needed to be straightened and the body work was damaged.

-Initially I fixed the damaged and then decided it really needed a full restoration.
+Initially I fixed the damage and then decided it really needed a full restoration.
 To keep the bike on the road, the restoration process was done in small stages.
-The wheel rims have been re-chromed, hubs polished and stainless spokes fitted.
+The wheel rims were re-chromed, the hubs polished and stainless spokes fitted.
 Then other bits were rechromed and bolted back on.
+This kept the bike together and essentially in one piece, an important lesson to learn.

 From 2009 onwards the bike started to see a multitude of small problems grow so it was time to strip it and rebuild it!
 In the process it would get a new exhaust system and then lastly the paint job would need to be done to replace the original cracked paint.